Struggling to make a board game? We’ve got your back!

 Create a Board Game Prototype

-The goal of creating a prototype is to test the gameplay, not aesthetics.
-Focus on how the game works instead of how it looks.
-You can also try different formats, layouts, and components to see what works best.
+The primary objective of developing a prototype is to test the gameplay mechanics and functionality of your board game.
+Focus on how the game works, the entire flow of the game and also try different formats, layouts, and designs to see what works best.

-After your prototype is ready and functional, you can start designing the game board and components.
-Create the board game layout including board design, cards, tokens, or any other element that your game might have.
+After your prototype is ready and functional, you can start focusing on the aesthetics and continue with the design components.
+Create the board game layout including design, cards, tokens, or other elements that your game might have.

-Playtesting is crucial to identify any issues in the design or game-breaking bugs.
-It also helps uncover problems with game balance, clarity of rules, pacing, and engagement.
-Conduct multiple types of testing to evaluate every aspect of the game and refine it accordingly.
-Typically, there are three major types of testing:
+Besides playtesting, conduct various other types of testing to evaluate every aspect of the game and refine it accordingly.
+Typically, there are three major types:

 Unit Testing: Every component of the board game is tested individually